Using DiskWarrior 5.2 while started (booted) from High Sierra or Mojave.

 The next major release of DiskWarrior will include the ability to rebuild APFS disks.
 Apple has recently released the APFS format documentation.
 Our developers are now using that documentation to update DiskWarrior to be able to safely rebuild APFS disks.

 Using DiskWarrior Recovery Maker 1.3.

 • What you need to know

 1) DiskWarrior Recovery Maker 1.3 is compatible with macOS 10.14 Mojave.
 You will need DiskWarrior 5.2 to run DiskWarrior from a recovery flash drive created while running macOS 10.14 Mojave.
 Creating a 10.14 recovery flash drive will not allow DiskWarrior to rebuild APFS disks.

-2) You need to take an extra step to create a DiskWarrior startup recovery flash drive on an iMac Pro or a mid-2018 MacBook Pro.
-Those 2 Macs are equipped with Secure Boot.
+2) You need to take an extra step to create a DiskWarrior startup recovery flash drive on an iMac Pro, a mid-2018 MacBook Pro, late-2018 MacBook Air or a late-2018 Mac mini.
+Those 4 Macs are equipped with Secure Boot.
 By default, Secure Boot does not allow starting up from an external disk such as a DiskWarrior recovery flash drive.
 Also by default, Secure Boot prevents the creation of a macOS startup disk except for those created using Apple's Installer.

 To create and use a DiskWarrior Recovery disk for Macs with Secure Boot, it will be necessary to change the default Secure Boot and External Boot settings using the Startup Security Utility.
 The Secure Boot setting will need to be changed to Medium Security or No Security.
 Alsoft recommends Medium Security.
 Additionally, the External Boot setting will need to be changed to Allow booting from external media.